mov-rax-rbx/KoPoolIteratable/README.md

 	We see that allocation close to `std::vector` push

 #### Deallocations
-	[KoPool] Deallocate:    0.000138ms
+	[KoPool] Deallocate:    0.000052ms
 	[STDVector] Pop:        0.000013ms
 	[UnorderedSet] Erase:   0.000181ms

-	We see deallocation close to `unordered_dense` erase.
-The deallocation version binary searches pointer in the exponential allocated blocks range - if we use for deallocation index, not pointer, it will be closer to `std::vector` pop_back
+	We see deallocation closer to `std::vector` pop.
+The deallocation version binary searches pointer in the exponential allocated blocks range - if we use for deallocation index, not pointer, it will be little bit faster, but in this case issue with jumps in memory - need to maintain a skip list

 #### Iterations
-	[KoPool] Iterate:       4.012267ms
+	[KoPool] Iterate:       4.168833ms
 	[STDVector] Iterate:    6.973767ms
-	[UnorderedSet] Iterate: 3.654533ms
+	[UnorderedSet] Iterate: 4.038233ms

 	With enabled vectorization:
 	[KoPool] Iterate:       3.750200ms